Bunjevci: Ottoman conquest and Habsburg Empire

-In 1788 the first Austrian population census was conducted – it called Bunjevci Illyrians and their language Illyrian.
-It listed 17,043 Illyrians in Subotica.
-In 1850 the Austrian census listed them under Dalmatians and counted 13,894 Dalmatians in the city.
-Despite this, they traditionally called themselves Bunjevci.
 The Austro-Hungarian censuses from 1869 onward to 1910 numbered the Bunjevci distinctly.
 They were referred to as "bunyevácok" or "dalmátok" (in the 1890 census).
 In 1880 the Austro-Hungarian authorities listed in Subotica a total of 26,637 Bunjevci and 31,824 in 1892.
-In 1910, 35.29% of the population of the Subotica city (or 33,390 people) were registered as "others"; these people were mainly Bunjevci.
 In 1921 Bunjevci were registered by the Royal Yugoslav authorities as speakers of Serbian or Croatian – the city of Subotica had 60,699 speakers of Serbian or Croatian or 66.73% of the total city population.
 Allegedly, 44,999 or 49.47% were Bunjevci.
 In the 1931 population census of the Royal Yugoslav authorities, 43,832 or 44.29% of the total Subotica population were Bunjevci.

 The Croat national identity was adopted by some Bunjevci in the late 19th and early 20th century, especially by the majority of the Bunjevac clergy, notably one of the titular bishops of Kalocsa, Ivan Antunović (1815–1888), supported the notion of calling Bunjevci and Šokci with the name Croats.
 Antunović, with journalist and ethnographer Ambrozije Šarčević (1820–1899), led Bunjevci national movement in the 19th century, and in 1880 was founded the Bunjevačka stranka ("the Bunjevac party"), an indigenous political party, mostly concentrated on language rights, preservation, and ethnographic work.
 When their 1905 request for having police patrol and church services in Croatian was denied by Hungarian language policy, one group of 1,200 people converted to Orthodoxy.